sruthigeorge1193/cybersecurity-portfolio/network-analysis/README.md

 - Filtering by protocol (`ftp`, `http`, `dns`, etc.) in Wireshark is the fastest way to isolate relevant traffic in a larger capture

-## Recommendation
-Replace FTP with an encrypted alternative (SFTP/FTPS) for any file transfer involving sensitive data, and monitor for outbound connections on unencrypted file-transfer ports.

 ## Screenshots
 Screenshots of the VM setup and configuration are included in the `/screenshots` folder.